 Data Disclosure for the Actuaries Climate IndexTM

-For sea level, because those stations included in the analysis are sparser than the meteorological stations used in the analysis for the other components, values for missing data are estimated by interpolation and extrapolation.
-For the other components, estimate values for missing data are not made.
+For sea level, because those stations included in the analysis are sparser than the meteorological stations used to produce the grid data for the other components, values for missing data are estimated by interpolation and extrapolation.
+For the other components, missing data are not imputed.

 Historical results for the ACI and its components may change with each website update as the underlying data may change.
 Data values may be updated by third parties not only for recent months and years but also for prior time periods.

-In comparing the current dataset to that used in the initial release, the following observations were made:
+In comparing the current data set to that used in the previous release, the following observations were made:

-It should be noted that the scale of the Actuaries Climate IndexTM is in standard deviations for each component.
-Therefore a component index value of 1.0 indicates that the index is one standard deviation above the mean value of that index during the reference period, based on the reference period standard deviation.
+Note that the scale of the Actuaries Climate IndexTM is in standard deviations for each component.
+Therefore, a component index value of 1.0 indicates that the index is one standard deviation above the mean value of that index during the reference period, based on the reference period standard deviation.

 The composite index and its five-year rolling average are also shown on the same scale in the website graphs and documentation, for ease of comparison with the component indices, but the standard deviation for the composite is approximately 0.45 (depending on region).
 The lower standard deviation of the composite index results from its construction as the mean of the six components, which has the effect of lowering the variability of the composite relative to the variability of the components.
 The graph below illustrates this effect by showing two y-axis scales: standard deviations for the composite ACI should be read from the scale on the right and component standard deviations should be read from the left in order to properly assess the rarity or likelihood of index values being at a given level.
 Stated differently, because the composite index is calculated as the mean of the components, its values should be read from the left scale—but its standard deviations, for purposes of determining likelihood, should be read from the right scale.

-1. Investigating new data sources for sea level and consecutive dry days (CDD)
+2. Investigating new data sources for sea level and consecutive dry days (CDD).

-2. Identifying unexpected regional results per component and performing detailed data analysis.
-For the most current data, two regional results are under review:
+3. Identifying unexpected regional results per component and performing detailed data analysis.
+For the most current data, one regional result is under review:

 i.
-Central East Atlantic for wind power (WP), which has been a significant downward outlier in recent years; and
+Central East Atlantic for wind power (WP), which has been a significant downward outlier in recent years.

 1. Performing an audit of the WP calculation.
 In reviewing the ACI analysis, the average number of events over the base period is not 10% as expected, but 13%.
 The wind power component of the ACI is calculated by taking the standardized anomaly, i.e., the current observation less the mean in the reference period, and dividing by the standard deviation in the reference period.
 It was determined that the use of a higher threshold of 13% has little impact on the validity of the standardized anomaly calculation, and therefore the results have been released and are included on the website.

-2. Investigating alternative consecutive dry days (CDD) methodology or other drought data sources/indicators.
-The input data for this component is on an annual basis and not as robust as what would be provided by a more frequently updated data source.
+2. Investigating alternative CDD methodology or other drought data sources/indicators.
+The input data for this component are on an annual basis and not as robust as what would be provided by a more frequently updated data source.
 Monthly CDD results are approximated by linear interpolation of the annual values.

-In the current ACI release, a change was made to the methodology for producing the standardized anomalies for this component to more accurately reflect the variation found in the base period data.
+After the initial release (in November 2016), a change was made to the methodology for producing the standardized anomalies for this component to more accurately reflect the variation found in the base period data.
 In the initial release, a separate reference period mean and standard deviation was calculated for each month, based on the 30 values for that month in the reference period.
 In the current methodology, the reference period mean and standard deviation is based on the 360 monthly CDD values.

-4. There is currently no sea level index for the Midwest (which has no ocean coastline) and Canadian Arctic (which has no historically reliable tide stations) regions.
-Proxies may be considered for these regions in the future but the overall ACI and country level indices would not be affected.
+5. There is currently no sea level index for the Midwest (which has no ocean coastline) and Canadian Arctic (which has no historically reliable tide stations) regions.
+Proxies may be considered for these regions in the future but the overall ACI and country-level indices would not be affected.